Amended June 14, 2013 Update Advisory regarding Delegation of Rescue Medications to Unlicensed Personnel

 The discussion around the opinion provided by the Board of Nursing on April 18, 2013 that delegation of rescue medications does not fit under the Nur 404 delegation rules and also focused on clarification of the term "stability" in relation to children and adults with chronic health conditions that display predictable or expected symptoms of which interventions are identified in a medical plan of care.
 A client who experiences frequent clinical emergencies requiring ongoing nursing assessment and 911 calls will not be considered candidates for nursing delegation to unlicensed personnel.
 The nurse representatives expressed agreement with following the delegation rules and have requested that the board reverse the original opine about emergency medications not considered under the auspices of the delegation rules.
 Nurse representatives voiced unanimously that nurses in the school setting are key in assessing the appropriateness of delegation.

 The representatives from the School Nurse Association and Special Medical Services expressed concern, however, over the current wording of the term "stable" as written in Nur 101.20.
-The term "stable" is defined as "means a client whose health status is under control and raises no expectation that the client symptoms, vital signs or reactions to medications will suddenly change."

 In determining the act of delegating, the nurse would consider the following: